child's hands rest of piano keys, the burnt red cuffs of their jumper are visible

 It can be a great feeling to starting playing Rush E back in your school music classroom and have all your friends in awe.

-The story of my pupil Nabi’s piano progress:
+The story of Nabi’s piano progress:

 With regular weekly lessons and dedicated practice look what can be achieved.